kavinkal/Azure-Data-Engineer-Project/README.md

 Data Ingestion to the Cloud to perform transformation and store the data in the structured form in ADLS to use for report and analysis purpose.
 # Prerequisites:

-1.Data Ingestion
+1.Data Ingestion.
-2.ETL techniques using Azure Cloud Services
+2.ETL techniques using Azure Cloud Services.
-3.Data Transformation
+3.Data Transformation.
-4.Data Loading
+4.Data Loading.

 # Part 1: Data Ingestion
 1.Restore the AdventureWorksLT2017 Database from the .bak file.